M66B/FairEmail/docs/FAQ-fr-rCA.md

 Deleting an account/identity/folder is a little bit hidden to prevent accidents.

-* Account: Settings > Manual setup and more options > Accounts > tap account
+* Compte : Paramètres > Configuration manuelle > Comptes > Appuyez sur compte
-* Identity: Settings > Manual setup and more options > Identities > tap identity
+* Identité : Paramètres > Configuration manuelle > Identités > appuyez sur l'identité
 * Folder: Long press the folder in the folder list > Edit properties

 In the three-dots overflow menu at the top right there is an item to delete the account/identity/folder.